Emorymoore927/Emorymoore927/README.md

 # Hello, I'm Emory!

-Quick Bio: I am a senior data science major at Belmont University, and I plan to pursue a Masters of Science in Data Science in the fall of 2025.
+Master of Science in Analytics Candidate at Georgia Institute of Technology | Honors Student-Athlete Graduate from Belmont University

 ## Belmont University Projects: